-Pat, Scott and Lachie left Australia armed with a backpack, a one-way flight to Patagonia and 20 hours of Spanish podcasts.
-They’ve been having heaps of fun, but sometimes that fun hurts a bit.
+My mates Scott, Lachie and I left Australia armed with backpacks, a one-way flight to Patagonia, and 20 hours of Spanish podcasts.
+We had heaps of fun, but sometimes that fun hurt a bit.
 What’s going on?
-Pat’s worked it out – there are actually 3 types of fun on the fun scale, and he’s got a type 2 fun problem…
+I think I’ve got it worked out – there are actually three types of fun on the fun scale, and I’ve got a Type 2 Fun problem…

 This year, we’ve put our Australian antics on hold and taken our shenanigans to the land of cheap beers and abundant mountains, South America.
 Diving straight into the deep end, the first stop on a year of goosing about, was Patagonia.